-At the end of the day, the SBA looks at relationships between the business entity and other firms to see if there are undue reliance or control issues, such as common management or an identity of interest.
+At the end of the day, the SBA looks at relationships between the business entity and other firms to see if there are undue reliance or control issues, such as common management or identity of interest.

 It is important to note that control does not have to be actual control of the business; in a size protest based upon affiliation, the SBA only has to find the ability to control.
 See information about assigning government contracts.

 Small businesses have to keep their status as small under the SBA regulations.
 In a size determination or size protest, the SBA often looks at your business by counting receipts, employees, or other measures including all its domestic and foreign affiliates, regardless of whether the affiliates are organized for profit.
 13 CFR 121.103 (a)(6).
-If the SBA finds common management or an identity of interest, you could have a problem.
+If the SBA finds common management or identity of interest, you could have a problem.

-13 CFR 121.103 governs SBA affiliation definition and the common issues that can arise.
+13 CFR 121.103 governs SBA affiliation meaning and the common issues that can arise.
 There are complex and factual considerations that must be addressed.
 If you find them confusing, as most companies do, you may want to seek help from an experienced government small business size protest lawyer.

 According to the SBA, business affiliation exists when one business controls or has the power to control another or when a third-party (or parties) controls or has the power to control both businesses.